Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 # Act 1: [`regex`](https://github.com/rust-lang/regex) in Linux kernel

-The inspiration to write this post came from research on running common Rust crates such as [regex](https://github.com/rust-lang/regex) inside a Linux kernel module.
+The inspiration to write this post came from research on adapting common Rust crates such as [regex](https://github.com/rust-lang/regex) to run as part of a Linux kernel module.
 The issue I faced was substantial stack usage, causing general protection faults in address ranges close to the `rsp`.
-It turns out the `regex` crate expected a bit more stack than kernel space could offer - 16kB on x64.
+It turned out the **`regex`** crate expected a bit more stack than kernel space could offer, which is 16kB on x64.

-This problem can be replicated from user space by limiting the stack with `ulimit -s` and running a sample program.
+This problem can be simulated from user space by applying the stack limit using **`ulimit -s`** and running a sample program.
-Through trial and error, I found that the program remains stable across multiple runs with a stack size of approximately 40 kB.
+Through trial and error, I found that the **`regex`** crate remains stable across multiple runs with a stack size of approximately 40 kB.

 ```rs
 use regex::Regex;